josethecow/josethecow.github.io/_pages/v4dot2features.md

 urban-dictionary | Search up something in the Urban Dictionary!

-wiki | Look something up on Wikipedia
+wiki | Look something up on Wikipedia!